uwescience/graphical-intro-to-git/content/solo/_index.md

 Sublime Merge will let us browse the diffs at various points in time, but what if we want to open previous versions of our files in other applications, like Photoshop or VSCode?

 We can use Git to "time-travel" all of the files back to a previous point in time by *checking out* a previous commit.
-In general Git jargon, the term *check out* means to make the contents of a file or set of files reflect their contents at the time a given commit was made:
+In general Git jargon, the term *check out* means to make the contents of a repository match a specific point on the timeline:

+{{% aside %}}
+📖 **"Check out"** - _verb_
 - To "check out a commit" means to make all files in the repo reflect their contents at that commit's point in the timeline.
 - To "check out a file" usually means to return a file to its present-day contents
+{{% /aside %}}

 Anyway, let's check out a previous commit.